 The ‘Spice Island’ has its fair share of gorgeous beaches but Matemwe Beach combines tropical beauty with the remote feeling that some of us look for.
 On the eastern side of the main island, Matemwe boasts a super long stretch of unspoiled beach.
 The sand here is the whitest I’ve ever seen and your eyes will feel the glare the moment you step onto the beach for the first time.
 Matemwe is very low-key without the overdevelopment that other Zanzibar beaches have witnessed.
 The beach’s beauty does not draw to a close when the sun goes down.
 At night, you’ll be treated to an infinite number of stars in the sky so get those wishes ready for all those shooting stars.

 1. Tulum, Mexico

-Tulum Beach in Mexico’s Yucatan Peninsula was even recognized by the ancient Maya as place you want to spend some time at.
+Tulum Beach in Mexico’s Yucatan Peninsula was even recognized by the ancient Maya as a place you want to spend some time at.
 This might be the reason why they built a massive temple on the hill nearby.
 Tulum is a paradise on earth, with miles of white sand and plenty of palm trees for those who seek some shade.
-Last time I visited, Tulum Beach was still undeveloped, with no steady electricity supply and pretty simple bungalows that attracted the real beachlovers.
+The last time I visited, Tulum Beach was still undeveloped, with no steady electricity supply and pretty simple bungalows that attracted real beach lovers.
 I’m sure it has changed a bit by now but I am also sure that the name of the game still remains pure relaxation.